PolicyEngine/microimpute/docs/models/qrf/index.md

 ## Variable type support

-QRF seamlessly handles both numerical and categorical variables.
+QRF handles both numerical and categorical variables.
 For numerical targets, it uses quantile regression forests.
 For categorical targets (strings, booleans, numerically-encoded categorical variables), it automatically employs a Random Forest Classifier.
 The model detects variable types automatically and applies the appropriate method internally, requiring no manual specification from users.

 ## How it works